jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Nearly 80% of all animals on earth have six legs.
+⚡<!-- FUNFACT --> Fun fact: The past-tense of the English word “dare” is “durst”

 </div>